swe-students-spring2026/4-containers-next_team/README.md

 ```bash
 cp .env.example .env
 ```
+Please configure the username and password in the file.
 Docker compose will use this file.
 The default values inside are fine for running the app locally, but the file just needs to be there.